 Vilhelm Carlström from Business Insider has written an interesting article about Odico's Factory-On-The-Fly.
 The article focuses on the gigantic potential there is for reductions in the construction industry both regarding economy and time.
 Furthermore, it covers some of the projects that Odico and the Zara Hadid architects collaborated on, and these projects would have been nearly impossible to carry out without the robot technology of Odicoo.

 Lørdag d.
-9. Juni blev Olafur Eliassons imponerende hovedsæde for Kirk Kapital, nanvgivet 'Fjordenhus' indviet med offentligheden.
-Foruden at være Olafur Eliassons første fulde bygningsdesign, repræsenterer huset også et internationalt gennembrud i robotik som den første bygning realiseret vha. glødetrådsdrevet robotskæring
+9. Juni blev Olafur Eliassons imponerende hovedsæde for Kirk Kapital, nanvgivet Fjordenhus indviet med offentligheden.
+Foruden at være Olafur Eliassons første fulde bygningsdesign, repræsenterer huset også et internationalt gennembrud i robotteknologi som den første bygning realiseret vha. glødetrådsdrevet robotskæring.

 Blandt de mange potentialer i anvendelse af Odico's robotteknkologi, er pris-effektiv fremstilling af avancerede støbeforme, som kan spare store mængder C02 på verdensplan ved at sætte optimerede konstruktionsdesigns indenfor økonomisk rækkevidde for almindelige applikationer som broer, parkeringsanlæg og infrastruktur